ethereum/devp2p/caps/eth.md

 This is the response to GetBlockAccessLists, providing the requested BALs.
 Each element in the response list corresponds to a block hash from the GetBlockAccessLists request.
-Empty BALs (RLP-encoded empty list) are returned for blocks where the BAL is unavailable.
+The RLP empty string (`0x80`) is returned for blocks where the BAL is unavailable.

 The BAL must be validated by computing `keccak256(rlp.encode(bal))` and comparing against the `block-access-list-hash` in the corresponding block header.
 See [Block Access List Encoding] for the structure of block access lists.

-The recommended soft limit for BlockAccessLists responses is 10 MiB.
+The recommended soft limit for BlockAccessLists responses is 2 MiB.

 ## Change Log

-### eth/71 ([EIP-7928], TBD)
+### eth/71 ([EIP-8159], February 2026)

 Version 71 added block-level access lists (BALs) support for the [Amsterdam fork].
 The block header now includes a `block-access-list-hash` field containing the keccak256 hash